 Restructuring, net of adjustments.
-During the first quarter of 2017, the Company recorded restructuring charges of \$12.7 million, primarily related to the voluntary retirement incentive package described below.
+During the six months ended June 30, 2017, the Company recorded restructuring charges of \$13.7 million, primarily related to the voluntary retirement incentive package described below.

 In September 2016, certain employees in the Americas segment were offered a voluntary retirement incentive package ("VRIP").
 The election window for participation closed on October 17, 2016.
 The employees were required to render service through January 31, 2017 to receive the VRIP and had until February 6, 2017 to revoke their election.
 None of the 83 employees who accepted the VRIP revoked their election to retire under the terms of the plan.
-Non-cash special termination benefit expense of \$11.4 million was incurred in the first quarter of 2017 related to these elections.
+Noncash special termination benefit expense of \$11.4 million was incurred in the six months ended June 30, 2017 related to these elections.
 All benefits were paid from our over funded North America pension plan.

-During the first quarter of 2016, the Company recorded restructuring, net of adjustments, of \$0.5 million, primarily related to severance costs for staff reductions associated with ongoing initiatives to right size our operations in Europe and Latin America.
+During the six months ended June 30, 2016, the Company recorded restructuring charges, net of adjustments, of \$1.8 million, primarily related to severance costs for staff reductions associated with ongoing initiatives to right size our operations in Europe, Latin America, and Asia.

 Currency exchange.
-Currency exchange losses were \$0.6 million in the first quarter of 2017, compared to \$2.0 million in the first quarter of 2016.
-Currency exchange losses in the first quarter of 2017 were related to management of foreign currency exposure on unsettled inter-company balances.
+Currency exchange losses were \$3.4 million during the six months ended June 30, 2017, compared to a loss of \$1.7 million during the six months ended June 30, 2016.
+Currency exchange losses in the first half of 2017 were related to management of foreign currency exposure on unsettled inter-company balances.
 Refer to Note 16 to the unaudited Condensed Consolidated Financial Statements in Part I Item I of this Form 10-Q, for information regarding our currency exchange rate risk management strategy.